guettli/git-tips/README.md

 code .git/info/exclude
 ```

+# Chain of branches: Add base branch to name of second branch

+Sometime you create a chain/train of branches.
+The first branch is still in review,
+but you start to work on the next items in a second branch.

+This gets confusing if you have several branches in this chain.

+To makes things easier to understand, I sometimes add the branch name into the
+name of second branch.

+First branch: `foo`

+Then I call the second branch: `name-of-second-branch--based-on-foo`.

+The third would be: `name-of-third-branch--based-on-name-of-second-branch`.

+And so on.

 # Github: Tab width: 4

 If you use tabs for indentation (for example in Golang), then you might want to